sdondley/Dist-Zilla-for-Beginners/tutorial4.md

 The goal of these tutorials is to try to help ease the pain of learning your way around `Dist::Zilla` and make solid recommendations for using it well.
-So try to restrain you urge to go full control freak for now.
+So try to restrain your urge to go full control freak for now.
 We still have a lot more basic stuff to cover before you should unleash yourself.

 With the obligatory Zen programming stuff out of the way, we are ready to